PapenfussLab/gridss/Readme.md

 `--threads` specifies the size of the worker thread pool.
 IO, BAM decompression, and parsing are in their own thread pool which is not part of the worker thread pool.
 The pre-processing, variant calling, and annotation steps also perform some work that is executed in dedicated threads independent of the worker thread pool.
 Combined, this approach means that max CPU utilisation can exceed the thread count specified.

-Asynchronous IO defaults can be changed by editing the `jvm_args` argument in `gridss.sh`.
+Asynchronous IO defaults can be changed by editing the `jvm_args` argument in `gridss`.

 ### Should I include alt contigs in the reference?